 );

-}phrases accepts a newline-separated string (as the customizer edits it) or an array of strings from code — each line becomes one ring of the tunnel.
+}phrases accepts a newline-separated string (as the customizer edits it) or an array of strings from code — each line becomes one ring of the tunnel, tiled to infinity in both directions.

 import WordTunnel from '@crazygl/hero-word-tunnel';